tepikin/Android6_bug_in_android.graphics.Path/README.md

-# `android.graphics.Path` work wrong on Android 6.0
+# `android.graphics.Path` working wrong on Android 6.0

 Some `Path` displayed wrong on android 6.0 but on android 4.1 (and othes) all correct.